Snigda0402/Divvy-bike-usage-forecast/README.md

-# Divvy Bikes Usage Forecasting
+# Divvy Bikes Usage Forecasting : Part 2

 ## Introduction : What is Divvy ?